Thinking of solo travel but not sure where to start? START HERE!

 Belgrade accommodation: you'll definitely get more than you paid for.

-Upmarket, one of the best hotels in Belgrade (the best, for some) is the Hotel Mockva, or Moscow Hotel.
-Apart from its snappy Art Deco exterior, it has an extraordinary history and anyone of note who has ever visited Belgrade has stayed here: Brad Pitt, Albert Einstein, Alfred Hitchcock, Ghaddafi (he reportedly brought three camels with him, which were left behind at the Belgrade Zoo…) If you can't stay, drop into the plush lobby and use the free wifi or sit on the covered terrace for a nice cool drink.
+Upmarket, one of the best hotels in Belgrade (the best, for some) is the Hotel Moskva, or Moscow Hotel.
+Apart from its snappy Art Deco exterior, it has an extraordinary history, and anyone of note who has ever visited Belgrade has stayed here: Brad Pitt, Albert Einstein, Alfred Hitchcock, Ghaddafi (he reportedly brought three camels with him, which were left behind at the Belgrade Zoo…) If you can’t stay, drop into the plush lobby and use the free wifi or sit on the covered terrace for a nice cool drink.

 Your best mid-range bet would be Airbnb or a similar service, where for the price of a small hotel room you can live amid period furniture and soaring ceilings (but first, read what I have to say about Airbnb).

-If you're looking for cheap hotels in Belgrade, I stayed in the tiny Hostel Cricket 2 in the heart of Dorcol, my favorite neighborhood.
+If you’re looking for cheap hotels in Belgrade, I stayed in the tiny Hostel Cricket 2 in the heart of Dorcol, my favorite neighborhood.
 It’s a 15-minute walk to the center but… the leafy streets and scrumptious cafés captivated me.
-(I ate at Walter for incredibly affordable and delicious Serbian fare.)
+(I ate at Walter around the corner for incredibly affordable and delicious Serbian fare.)

 As you will be told by absolutely everyone you meet, Vojvodina is one of Serbia’s two autonomous regions (the other being Kosovo & Metohija).
-Any argument raising doubts about Kosovo’s status will fail, so don't go there unless you're an historian with an expert's knowledge of the Balkans.
+Any argument raising doubts about Kosovo’s status will fail, so don’t go there unless you’re a historian with an expert’s knowledge of the Balkans.
 And even then.

 Just know that Kosovo's status is disputed: it voted for independence from Serbia, but the Serbs still consider it an integral part of their country.